marileksa/tidy_data_project/README.md

 * merges train and test "horizontally" by binding rows

-* reshapes the data generating tidy data set in the long form
+* reshapes the data generating tidy data set in the long form NOTE for my grader: Either a wide or a long form of the data is acceptable if it meets the tidy data principles of week 1

 * groups data by Activity, Subject and feature variable and applies function mean to each record